avaneev/biteopt/README.md

 work acceptably in most cases.

 The FanSize parameter can be adjusted to increase quality of solutions, especially in high dimensionality problems.
-By default, FanSize is equal to the square of the number of dimensions divided by 3.
 FanSize controls robustness of the strategy at the cost of convergence time.
-However, setting FanSize too high may reduce convergence.
+However, setting FanSize too high may increase rejection rate (equivalent to problem's overspecification).

 Strategy's "robustness" is a multi-factor non-formal estimation which includes average convergence time, standard deviation of convergence time, the set of